- 2 Bedrooms

-Make sure to get the manager's contact number and entry/exit procedures for your vacation property.
-We recommend storing the contact's details in your phone and wallet.
+Make sure that you get the property manager's contact phone number and entry/exit procedures for your rental home.
+We suggest storing the contact's details in your cell phone and wallet.

 During your Stay

-- Record the overall condition of the rental property immediately upon arrival.
-Get in touch with the property manager right away to report your observations.
-If there is a difference of opinion about legal liability later, having the recorded problems and communication attempts will be helpful.
+- Photograph at your arrival.
+Record the overall condition of the rental home immediately upon arrival.
+If you find property damage, or if fixes are needed get in touch with the property manager right away.
+If there is a dispute about legal liability later, having the recorded problems and contact attempts could be very helpful.

-- You could need guidance for a fireplace, TV or jacuzzi.
-Get in touch with your home manager.
+- You might need guidance for a fireplace, Television set or hot tub.
+Call your rental manager.
 They are there to assist.
-A phone call can save several hours of difficulty.
+A phone call can save several hours of hassle.

-- Be respectful of the local community. .
-Respecting late-night quiet hours and vehicle parking regulations can make a visit significantly more enjoyable.
+- Remember to respect your neighbors. .
+Respecting late-night quiet hours and vehicle parking regulations can make a visit substantially more pleasant.

-- Ensure you protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would in your own home.
+- Remember to protect the owner (and your stuff!) by keeping the home locked up when you are away, just like you would in your own home.

-- How do you feel about your stay?
-Most rental home sites request reviews after your stay is complete.
-Owners and property managers will thank you for glowing ratings.
-If anything went wrong, we advise being pleasant but honest with regards to your experience.
-The best property owners and managers will try very hard to fix the problem.
+- Did you love your vacation?
+Many vacation rental management companies and rental home sites allow renters to give comments.
+If your vacation rental and/or property manager was outstanding, they'll appreciate your praise.
+If something went wrong, we advise being understanding but genuine with regards to experience.
+The best owners and managers will try hard to solve the problem.

 - Folly Field Beach Park - 0.3 miles